Vehrik/FarOut/Characters/3-Traits.md

     use of the Trait in order to double the Range for that use.

-    Purchasing Range for Crude Traits only grants 1 Zone of Range but still costs 1 Splice Point.
+    Purchasing Range for Crude Traits only grants 1 Zone of Range but still costs 1 Splice Point, however, this Range is treated as Threat for all purposes.

 ### VOLUME (V)
 #### COST: 1 Splice Points / 5 Cubic Feet (v3)

-    Products of this Trait are formed at any point adjascent to or on the Character that possess this Trait.
+    Products of this Trait are formed at any point adjascent to or on the Character that possess this Trait and may be fired up to the Range of the Trait.
 Once this point is chosen, it is fixed unless Spliced.
 The length up to which the product may Travel is equivalent to the Range property of the Trait.

     When 5 Cubic Feet are bought, you are free to shape the Volume is a way that makes most sense for you intentions, but the length, width and volume will